Back

 1200 mg ibuprofen

-Adverse reactions can be minimized by using the lowest effective dose for the shortest time to control symptoms (see section 4.4).
+Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

 Special populations